felddy/foundryvtt-docker/README.md

 ## Image tags ##

-The images of this container are tagged to
+The images of this container are tagged to add additional flexibility during deployment.
+It is recommended that most users use the `:release` tag.
+This tag will only be applied to images that support versions from the Foundry "release" channel.

 | Image:tag | Description |
 |-----------|-------------|